gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Guide.md

 At the client level, the clients can monitor own data status and performance with WandB or ELK.

-## 1. Colne and Install the FedOps
+## pre preparation - Colne and Install the FedOps
 You clone the FedOps git address (https://github.com/gachon-CCLab/FedOps) and install the FedOps Library
 ```
 $ pip install fedops